ioccc-src/winner/1984/mullender/README.md

 be non machine specific.

 This program was selected for the 1987 t-shirt collection.

-> NOTE: If your machine is not a Vax-11 or pdp-11, this program will
-> not execute correctly.
-In later years, machine dependent
-> code was discouraged.

 The C startup routine (via crt0.o) transfers control to a location named main.
 In this case, main just happens to be in the data area.